 The Nevada standard residential lease agreement is designated for landlords and tenants seeking to make a legally binding contract that sets the conditions for occupying a property in return for a monthly payment.
 What sets the residential lease apart from other types is that it is for a fixed term (usually one (1) year).
-Before signing any type of agreement, will usually ask for the tenant to authorize a rental application to make sure that they are financially stable to handle the monthly payments.
-If approved, an agreement should be written (by filling in the blanks) and sent to the tenant for signature.
-After signing, the Security Deposit, of no more than three (3) months’ rent (Statute 118.242), should be sent to the landlord.
+Before signing any type of agreement, the landlord will usually ask for the tenant to authorize a rental application to make sure that they are financially stable and able to handle the monthly payments.
+If approved, an agreement should be written and signed by the tenant.
+After signing, a Security Deposit of no more than three (3) months’ rent should be sent to the landlord (if applicable).

 - Lead Paint – Only for housing structures built prior to 1978.

 - Fees (NRS 118A.200) – Any fee that is non-refundable must be stated in the rental contract.

 - Foreclosure (NRS 118A.275) – Foreclosure proceedings pending (if any) must be disclosed to the tenant.